 Explaining the bid and ask price in the foreign exchange market

 One of the main components of every type of trading, including Forex, commodities, stocks, etc. is the negotiation process.
-It’s when two sides - buyers and sellers of a certain asset try to determine the best price that will satisfy their needs.
-And they do so using market and limit orders
+This happens when two sides - buyers and sellers of a certain asset, try to determine the best price that will satisfy their demands.
+And they do so using the market and limit orders.

-The bid and ask prices are prices at which assets are offered for sale or for a purchase.
+The bid and ask prices are the points at which assets are offered for sale or for a purchase.
 The difference between the two is called a spread.
-Some brokers offer spread markups as trading fees, while others offer commissions.
+Some brokers offer spread markups as trading fees, while others charge commissions.

 Start Trading in 10 Minutes